 So when you encounter them, how can you know you’re not going to be waiting a week for a reply, and also that the reps actually have some knowledge in fixing your problem.

 But be prepared to go through a whole heap of different answers to try and find one that will actually fix your problem, if at all.
-There’s a lot of posts on there!
+There are a lot of posts on there!